Alaskan Capital: Juneau

 Home of the Gold Rush: Skagway

 When we woke up this morning we were slowly coming into port.
-We got up early because we knew that we were scheduled to meet our tour group just slightly after we docked in port.
+We got up early because we knew that we were to meet our tour group just slightly after we docked in port.
 We ate a quick breakfast and then headed outside.
-This was a cold morning so we were bundled up pretty good.
+It was a cold morning so we bundled up pretty good.
 Just off the port is the the White Pass & Yukon Railroad, which was built in 1898 during the Klondike Gold Rush.
 It was probably the most popular excursion taken in Skagway, but we passed because we were going Zip Lining!

 Once we met with our tour group it was a 30 minute drive from port to Grizzly Falls.
 Grizzly Falls has 11 ziplines and 4 suspension bridges.
 The thrill is amazing!
 We were ziping through tall trees, over waterfalls and streams of glacier water.
 Each tour group is divided up into groups of about 6-8 people with 2 instructors per group.
 After a couple quick test runs on their shortest lines of the day we were off and litereally running off cliffs, doing back flips, front flips, and hanging upside down.
 You can see some of our ziplining trip in our youtube video!

 After our electrifying adventure, we were brought back to downtown Skagway, which consisted of a couple blocks filled with typical port stores and some local eateries.
 We found a place called Olivia’s Bistro at the Historic Skagway Inn, and how lucky we were we to have found this place!
-It was the cutest little bistro with the best tasting food, and if you like seafood and tartar sauce you have got to get their fish and chips.
+It was the cutest little bistro with the best tasting food.
+If you like seafood and tartar sauce you have got to get their fish and chips.
 They make their tartar sauce in house and it was delicious, we wanted to bottle it up and take it home with us.
 After having a perfect lunch, we walked back to the ship and got ready for the Hubbard Glacier the next day.